ObisoftDev/pyobidl/README.md

-# pyobidl
+# Pyobidl
 Python 3 library for downloading (googledrive,mega,mediafire,directurl)
 # Description
-pyobidl is a fast library for downloading (googledrive,mega,mediafire,directurl) using requests,mega.py,bs4
+Pyobidl is a fast library for downloading (googledrive,mega,mediafire,directurl) using requests,mega.py
 # Features v1.1.0
 Suport Mega Files and Folders Urls
 Suport Mediafire File Urls
 Suport Google Drive Files Urls
 Suport Direct Files Urls
 # Quickstart & Installation
-Pytube requires an installation of Python 3.6 or greater, as well as pip.
+Pyobidl requires an installation of Python 3.6 or greater, as well as pip.
 (Pip is typically bundled with Python To install from the source with pip:
 ```
 python -m pip install git+https://github.com/ObisoftDev/pyobidl
 ```
-#Using pytube in a Python script
+#Using pyobidl in a Python script
 ```
 from pyobidl.downloader import Downloader
 from pyobidl.utils import sizeof_fmt